 Women’s Funding Network helps imagine, incubate, and lead initiatives, programs, and collective action on key issues.
 While the issues have evolved over time, the power of using our collective voice continues to unite our network for action.

 The Women’s Funding Network launched a 2-Generation Initiative in 2017.
-As part of the Initiative, the WFN created a 2-Generation Advocacy Cohort which includes: Women’s Foundation of Colorado, Women’s Foundation of Dallas, Women’s Foundation of Southern Arizona, and The Women’s Fund of Greater Birmingham.
+As part of the Initiative, the WFN created a 2-Generation Advocacy Cohort which includes: Women’s Foundation of Colorado, Texas Women’s Foundation, Women’s Foundation of Southern Arizona, and The Women’s Fund of Greater Birmingham.
 The Cohort gathered in New York City in May 2018 to set their strategies for the year-to-come.
 Part of their time together included advocacy communications training by Ascend Fellow, Roxane White.
 Ms. White has 25 years of executive leadership experience, including CEO of local, statewide, and national nonprofits, Cabinet Secretary, and Chief of Staff to a mayor and governor.
 Roxane will continue to engage with Advocacy Cohort as a mentor and coach to support the forward momentum happening in all 4 states (CO, TX, AZ, and AL).

 In addition, the 2-Gen Initiative includes a Learning Lab.
 To-date, 22 women’s funds and foundations have participated in the 2Gen Learning Lab, which includes participating in three webinars which explore the background of two generation program and policy strategy featuring Sarah Griffen, the theory of change and strategic framework featuring Marjorie Sims, Managing Director of Ascend, and Evaluating Policy Advocacy Efforts featuring Lisa Korwin, of Korwin Consulting.